ELEVATORmedia/socialite/README.md

 yarn && yarn dev
 ```

+### Recommended Extensions

+It is recommended to have the [mocha-sidebar](https://github.com/maty21/mocha-sidebar) extension for vs-code as it allows you to see tests passing in real-time

 ## Running Tests

 To run tests on this project you can run the following yarn script: